dandes3/nachos/threads/README.txt

        Run with %./nachos -P num <other options>
             Where num can be-
                             2 : to call a demonstration of the producer consumer problem.
+                            	If this option is called, the <other options> should be of the form,
+                            	<x y z> where x is the number of producers desired, y is the number of consumers, and z is
+                            	the desired buffer size. (i.e: ./nachos -P 2 4 5 6 would call producer/consumer with 4 producers,
+                            	5 consumers, and a buffer size of 6.)

                             3 : to call a demonstration of a controlled elevator emulator for THall 4 : to call a demonstration of a directionally controlled automobile bridge for VDOT.

-       TODO: Enumerate on what <other options> are.
+       TODO: Enumerate on what <other options> are depending on requirements of threadtest methods.